Complete Financial Questionnaire

 Other signs and symptoms may include dizziness, light-headedness; fainting during physical activity; arrhythmias (irregular heartbeats); chest pain, especially after physical exertion or heavy meals; and heart murmurs.
 (Heart murmurs are extra or unusual sounds heard during a heartbeat.)

-At best, with mild, asymptomatic hypertrophic cardiomyopathy (that’s a mouthful!), your premium will be double what someone in perfect health will pay.
+At best, with mild, asymptomatic hypertrophic cardiomyopathy your premium will be double what someone in perfect health will pay.

 If you’re showing symptoms of cardiomyopathy, then it’s like to be a decline.